Current Postgraduate Fellowships

-This Fellowship honors class of 1928 graduate Herbert Singer and his commitment to providing support to meaningful learning experiences in public interest law.
-This annual Fellowship will help launch the social justice career of a J.D.
-Columbia Law graduate who demonstrates substantial commitment, ability and preparation for making a difference as a public interest lawyer by providing a stipend to be a staff attorney or do your own project at a not-for-profit organization in the United States.
-The Fellow must begin work within five months after graduation or completion of a clerkship.
-Proposals for the fellowship are due by 3:00 pm on November 13, 2017.
+This fellowship honors class of 1928 graduate Herbert Singer and his commitment to supporting meaningful learning experiences in public interest law.
+This Fellowship will help launch the social justice career of a J.D.
+Columbia Law graduate who demonstrates substantial commitment, ability and preparation for making a difference as a public interest lawyer by providing a stipend to be a staff attorney or do your own project at a nonprofit organization in the United States.
+The Fellow must begin work within five months of graduation or of completion of a clerkship.
+Applications are due by 3:00 pm on November 13, 2017.
 An information session will be held on October 31, 2017.
-Click here for the 2017 Fellowship notice and application.
+Click here for the notice and application.

 Kirkland & Ellis offers the Kirkland & Ellis New York City Public Service Fellowship to "give something back" to the community and to enhance its relationship with Columbia Law School.
-The fellowship provides one Columbia student the opportunity for a year of postgraduate public service that meets serious human needs in New York City.
-Applications for the 2017 Fellowship are due on January 16, 2018 at 5:00pm.
+The Fellowship provides one Columbia student the opportunity for a year of postgraduate public service that meets serious human needs in New York City.
+Applications are due on January 16, 2018 at 5:00pm.
 An information session will be held on November 2, 2017.
 Click here for a brochure about the Fellowship and here for the application.
 Please note submission instructions on the first page of the application.

-This fellowship supports a graduating student or recent J.D. or LL.M. graduate from mainland China or Hong Kong to pursue public interest legal work in the United States for up to five months.
+This fellowships supports one to two graduating J.D. or LL.M. students from China to pursue public interest legal work in the United States for three to five months.
 Applications are due by 5:00 pm on January 23, 2018.
-Click here for more the 2017 Fellowship notice and application.
+Click here for the notice and application.

-Human Rights Watch, a leading international human rights monitoring and advocacy organization, has created the Sandler Fellowship for a Columbia Law graduate from the J.D. program in honor of Judge Leonard Sandler ’50.
-The fellow will spend one year in either the New York or Washington, D.C. office monitoring human rights developments in various countries, conducting on-site investigations, drafting reports on human rights conditions, and engaging in advocacy aimed at publicizing and curtailing human rights violations.
+Human Rights Watch, a leading international human rights monitoring and advocacy organization, has created the Sandler Fellowship for a Columbia Law graduate from the J.D. program, in honor of Judge Leonard Sandler ’50.
+The fellow will spend one year in either the New York or Washington, D.C. office monitoring human rights developments in various countries, conducting onsite investigations, drafting reports on human rights conditions, and engaging in advocacy aimed at publicizing and curtailing human rights violations.
 Applications are due October 6, 2017.
 Click here for information on the Sandler Fellowship and its application procedures.

-J.D. graduates who demonstrate a serious commitment to and preparation for careers as public interest lawyers are eligible for Social Justice Fellowships.
-The one-year fellowships are designed to allow graduates to gain experience, skills, and valuable contacts and also provide talented young lawyers to nonprofit organizations and government agencies that are confronting great demand and diminished resources.
+J.D. graduates who demonstrate serious commitment to and preparation for careers as public interest lawyers are eligible for Public Interest and Government Fellowships.
+These one-year fellowships are designed to allow graduates to gain experience, skills, and valuable contacts and also to provide talented young lawyers to nonprofit organizations and government agencies confronting great demand and diminished resources.
 Applications will be due in spring 2018; the exact due date will be announced in early 2018.
 Information about LL.M. fellowships will be available in the spring.

 - Norton Rose Fulbright Fellowship at the Door Legal Services Center (2018)

 For this fellowship, Norton Rose Fulbright sponsors a fellow to work on-site at The Door for a period of approximately 16 months.
 Located in SoHo, The Door is New York's premier youth development agency, and serves young people, ages 12 to 21, primarily from low-income families.
 Applications are due October 13, 2017.
 Click here for more information.

 If you have questions about postgraduate fellowships, please contact Maddie Kurtz, Director of Public Interest Programs.